folio-org/folio-org.github.io/guidelines/contributing.md

 It shows some recently pushed branches -- your one should be there too.
 Ensure that the initial branch does build in the CI before proceeding.

-Consider the items in the relevant [Pull requests checklists](/guidelines/pull-requests-checklists/) before proceeding.
+Consider the items in the relevant [Pull requests checklists](/guidelines/pull-requests-checklists/) before proceeding, and refer to the [Development, design, and review processes](/guidelines/development-design-review/).

 When ready, next to your branch is a button "New pull request".
 Select that.
 Provide a clear title for the PR, including a Jira ticket number, as explained in those checklists.